Tacoma Rainiers Game Notes - vs. Oklahoma City

 ROSTER MOVES: The Tacoma Rainiers, in conjunction with the Seattle Mariners, have made the following roster moves:

-DÍAZ DEALING IN AUGUST: LHP Jhonathan Díaz will make his 21st start of the season tonight, in the midst of a strong stretch in August...in his three August starts, he is 1-0 with a 1.06 ERA (17.0 IP/2ER)...in August, Díaz ranks second in the league in ERA, fourth in innings pitched and seventh in WHIP (1.29)...on the 2025 season, Díaz leads the league with a 4.29 ERA, ranks second in WHIP (1.36) and fourth in innings pitched (105.0)...his nine quality starts are the most in the PCL, and the second-most in Triple-A, trailing the 10 recorded by Nabil Crismatt...among PCL hurlers with at least 10 home starts under their belt, Díaz is the leader in wins (6), WHIP (1.29) and K/BB (4.18), while ranking second in ERA (3.41), trailing only Sauryn Lao's 2.08.

-TAKING SOME WALKS: C Harry Ford drew three walks on Tuesday night, the second game in a row that he has drawn three free passes...he is one of three PCL hitters to draw three walks in consecutive games, joining Oklahoma City's Austin Gauthier (April 6-8) and Alex Freeland (June 7-8)...Ford is the sixth different Rainier since 2005 to draw three walks in consecutive games, most recently done by Luis Urías, from June 4-5, 2024...Ford isn't the only Rainier with knack for drawing walks, as Rhylan Thomas (35BB/23K) and Spencer Packard (54BB/51K) are the only two qualified PCL hitters to have drawn more walks than strikeouts this season...Thomas' 1.52 BB/K is the 11th-best for a Rainier in a single season since 2006 (per FanGraphs).
+TAYLOR'S TRIO OF THREE HITS: UTL Samad Taylor has registered three consecutive three-hit games, the second Rainier to accomplish the feat this season (also: Rhylan Thomas, May 28-30)...over his last three games, Taylor is hitting 9-for-16 (.563 AVG) with a triple and three RBI...his 139 hits this season are the second-most in the PCL, trailing Oklahoma City's Ryan Ward, who has 143 hits...Taylor's 139 hits are a career-high, surpassing the 133 hits he tallied with the Rainiers in 2024...his 139 hits are also tied for the ninth-most by a Rainier since 2005...Taylor is one of 11 PCL hitters with multiple 130-hit seasons over the last 10 years.

+WALKING FOR MILES: INF Miles Mastrobuoni played his first career game at first base on Wednesday night, going 0-for-1 with four walks, tying his career-high... it marks the second time in his career he's drawn four walks (also: May 7, 2023, at Columbus while playing for Iowa)...Mastrobuoni is the first Rainier to draw four walks in a game while playing first base since at least 2005...Mastrobuoni is one of six PCL players to draw four walks in a game they played at first base this season.

-RAINIERS ON THE RUN: Dating back to July 29, the Rainiers have stolen 56 bases in 63 attempts, the third-most steals among full-season teams, trailing Great Lakes' 62 and St. Lucie's 65 steals...the next-closest Triple-A team in that time is Las Vegas, who have stolen 41 bases in 43 attempts...two Rainiers are closing in on the franchise stolen base record (92), set by Dell Alston from 1978-80...Samad Taylor currently has 87 career steals with Tacoma, while Cade Marlowe has 85.
+RAINIERS ON THE RUN: Dating back to July 29, the Rainiers have stolen 60 bases in 67 attempts, the fourth-most steals among full-season teams, trailing Great Lakes' 64 steals, St. Lucie's 65 steals and the 67 by Fayetteville...the next-closest Triple-A team in that time is Las Vegas, who have stolen 43 bases in 47 attempts...two Rainiers are closing in on the franchise stolen base record (92), set by Dell Alston from 1978-80...Samad Taylor currently has 88 career steals with Tacoma, while Cade Marlowe has 85.

-COMETS ARE VISIBLE IN TACOMA ABOUT ONCE A YEAR: This week, Rainiers will play host to the Oklahoma City Comets for the first time this season...Tacoma traveled down to Oklahoma City for a six-game series from April 15-20, taking two of the six games...this is Oklahoma City's first trip to Cheney Stadium since opening the 2024 season in Tacoma from March 29-31...the Comets will return to Cheney for the final series of the regular season from September 16-21...the Comets will only play three games in Tacoma in 2026, scheduled for a three game series out of the All-Star Break, from July 17-19, 2026.

 KITCHEN HAS BEEN COOKING: Over his last 20 appearances since June 1, LHP Austin Kitchen has gone 1-1 with a 1.88 ERA (28.2 IP/6ER), walking just six while striking out 24, holding opponents to a .190 average...among PCL pitchers with at least 15 appearances since June 1, Kitchen ranks third with his 0.91 WHIP (first among left-handers), fifth with his 1.88 ERA and eighth with his 4.40 K/BB...since June 1, Kitchen has allowed an earned run in just four of his 20 appearances and has not allowed one in his last six outings.

-FORD FINDS A WAY: By drawing three walks on Tuesday night, Harry Ford extended his on-base streak to 21 games...over his 21-game on-base streak, Ford is hitting .282 (22x78) with four doubles and six home runs, driving in 21 with a 1.000 OPS...Ford is one of two players in the PCL this season (EL Paso's Yonathan Perlaza) to record multiple 20-game on-base streaks...since July 23, Ford's 21 RBI are the fifth-most in the PCL and he also ranks fourth with a 1.074 OPS...in August, seven of his 10 hits have gone for extra bases (three doubles and four home runs).
+FORD FINDS A WAY: With his first-inning single on Wednesday night, Harry Ford extended his on-base streak to 22 games...over his 22-game streak, Ford is hitting .289 (24x83) with four doubles and seven home runs, driving in 22 with a 1.024 OPS...Ford is one of two players in the PCL this season (EL Paso's Yonathan Perlaza) to record multiple 20-game on-base streaks...since July 23, Ford's seven home runs are tied for the third-most in the league, his 22 RBI are the fifth-most in the PCL and he also ranks fourth with a 1.099 OPS...in August, eight of his 12 hits have gone for extra bases (three doubles and five home runs).

-MARINERS UPDATE: The Mariners fell to the Phillies 11-2 on Wednesday afternoon at Citizens Bank Park...Julio Rodriguez hit a solo home run in the first inning, one of his three hits on the day...the Phillies took a 3-1 lead after four innings, but Eugenio Suárez got Seattle within a run with a solo home run, his 39th of the season, to make it 3-2...Philadelphia plated five runs in the bottom of the fifth and three more in the eighth to win 11-2.
+MARINERS UPDATE: Seattle has today off as they travel back home to begin a six-game homestand tomorrow with three games against the Athletics, followed by a three-game set with the San Diego Padres.

 - Tacoma Rainiers Game Notes - vs. Oklahoma City - Tacoma Rainiers

-- Ullola's Longest Outing of the Year Not Enough in Wednesday Afternoon Loss - Sugar Land Space Cowboys

-- Rainiers Fall 12-8 in Series Opener to Oklahoma City - Tacoma Rainiers
+- Rainiers Rally to Beat Comets 7-6 in 10 Innings - Tacoma Rainiers

-- Chihuahuas Six-Game Win Streak Ends Tuesday at Sacramento - El Paso Chihuahuas
+- Chihuahuas Hit Two Homers in 9-8 Loss Wednesday - El Paso Chihuahuas

-- Bees Rally in Eighth to Defeat Aces, 6-5 - Salt Lake Bees
+- Kieboom Delivers Walk-Off Magic, Bees Top Aces 4-3 - Salt Lake Bees

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.